Fierce-Leo/AzureDevopsTerraformFusion/README.md

-# Welcome to Swissre Assessment – Authored by Leo
+# Welcome to Terraform + Azure Devops Assessment – Authored by Leo

 This repository is structured into **three distinct directories**, each representing a key phase of the infrastructure-as-code implementation using **Terraform on Azure DevOps**.